 In order to understand INFJs better, this article will weigh them against other personality types.
 You will be able to see their similarities and differences and hopefully by the end of this piece, you will have a deeper knowledge of what makes INFJs such unique individuals.

-The INFJ personality type is the Myers-Briggs type that is most likely to be perceived as mystical, wise and understanding.
+The INFJ is the personality type that is most likely to be perceived as mystical, wise and understanding.
 These people have a knack for telling complex emotions apart — but what else are they known for?
 Here’s a short list:

 - They need time away from others to recharge, like most introverts, but are able to make deep and meaningful relationships with people

 - They have a sturdy belief and value system, that they won’t hesitate to stand up for

 - They’re idealistic, but in a realistic sense, rather than seeing the world through rose-colored glasses

 - They like to plan, but when a decision needs to be made, they take into consideration how it can impact the outside world and people around them